apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

 Then click the **Create new Java project** in the welcome screen.

 1)	Provide a Project name, in my case Lucene4.8.0,
-2)	Then uncheck the “Use default location” check box.
+2)	Then uncheck the "Use default location" check box.
 3)	Then use the browse button to specify the **location of the git repo clone.**

 So the dialog will then look something like this: